awesomebytes/moveit_grasping_testing/README.md

 ```
 rosrun moveit_grasping_testing pick_and_place.py
 ```
-You will be able to see REEM in Rviz planning the motions pretty fast, but in Gazebo it will stop for some seconds every time it needs to open/close the hand (This is because of this unresolved issue: https://github.com/ros-planning/moveit_ros/pull/391 moveit_ros waits by default 7s).
+You will be able to see REEM in Rviz planning the motions pretty fast, we have an overlay of manipulation from moveit_ros because of https://github.com/ros-planning/moveit_ros/pull/391 moveit_ros waits by default 7s.

 Also, for something a bit more dynamic: